maorcc/citymind_water_meter/README.md

 Configure using the "Integrations" UI.
 Just fill in your username/password as mentioned above.

 ## Breaking Changes
-When upgrading from 1.x to 2.x, please remove any use of "citymind_water_meter" platform from configuration.yaml
+When upgrading from 1.x to 2.x, please remove any use of "citymind_water_meter" platform from `configuration.yaml`.
+Configuration is now only available via the UI.

 ## Example of a History Chart
 Below is a history graph of a 24 hours meter readings.